ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 “Strategic Intelligence Mission Description: Maintain a Common Operating Picture to provide situational awareness of fires nationwide.
 [Technology:] Satellite IR data, fire perimeters, resources, etc. [Definition:] Inform strategic decisions (non-tactical).
 Prioritize response and resources.
 Satellite detection may be best [used] for nationwide coverage.
 Combine with additional data from other sources (i.e GEOMAC).”

 Despite various challenges, emerging research and products continue to improve and demonstrate the strength of satellite imagery for wildfire applications.
 To demonstrate the robustness of satellite perimeter products, there is a need to numerically compare satellite products with current agency mapping methods.
 By directly overlaying sources, both researchers and firefighting agencies can objectively assess and visualize performance.
 Most researchers generate their own scripts to perform these calculations.
-FEDS-PEC, originally created for the FEDS algorithm, is designed to reduce redundancy and provide researchers with a quick-start toolkit to compare fire perimeter datasets.
+FEDS-PEC is designed to reduce redundancy and provide researchers with a quick-start toolkit to compare fire perimeter datasets.
+By uplifting researcher efficiency, the scientific community can more effectively collaborate with firefighting/stakeholder agencies to identify strengths, weaknesses, and opportunities for improvement.

 # Statement of the Field

+As of December, 2023, no other open-source fire perimeter comparison library exists.
 FEDS-PEC is targeted towards MAAP and FEDS for NASA research, but can also be used for external research for custom user inputs and datasets.
 In addition, included DEMO jupyter notebooks highlight how to interact with the library and walkthrough the classes.

+# FEDS-PEC Project

+## Overview

+FEDS-PEC requires user inputs of time interval, region, and dataset choices (start_time, end_time, feds_input_settings, reference_input_settings, day_search_range) to generate 3 objects: `InputFEDS`, `InputReference`, and `OutputCalculation`.
+`InputFEDS` represents the FEDS perimeter input. `InputReference` represents the stakeholder dataset (e.g. NIFC archive polygon, CAL FIRE historic perimeter, etc). `OutputCalculation` is an object which stores the results of comparing `InputFEDS` and `InputReference`.
+It will generate verbose outputs that users can subsequently use to plot information.

+## Key Features
+- TODO

-# Mathematics
+# Calculation Functions
+- Values
+$$x_{\text{FEDS}} \, (\text{Input\_FEDS polygon}) x$$

+- Helper Functions
+    - Intersect()
+    - Union()
+    - Difference()
+    - Envlope()
+    - Area()

+### Walkthrough Calculation Values
 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$

 Double dollars make self-standing equations: